lgessl/master-thesis/README.md

-This thesis aims to develop a computational method that identifies DLBCL patients with progression-free survival (PFS) below two years with higher prevalence and significantly higher precision than the IPI and to show this on independent data.
+This thesis aims to develop a computational method that identifies DLBCL patients with progression-free survival (PFS) below two years with higher prevalence and significantly higher precision than the IPI and wants to show this on independent data.
 It also deals with the question under which circumstances we can do so reliably.
 By a *significantly* higher precision, we mean that the 95%-confidence interval of the precision of our model must not include the precision of the IPI on independent test data.
 We develop the models in a train-validation-test